Vonn takes her final bow with world championship downhill bronze

 Skiing third, Vonn stood in the gate, her right leg twitching with adrenaline.
 Leading up to her final race, Vonn had stated she would come out with “guns blazing,” and she did.

-Vonn picked up time on the leader throughout her run, starting off .23 hundredths of a second back at the first split, but by the time she crossed the finish line Vonn had taken the lead by .33 hundredths of a second.
+Vonn picked up time on the leader throughout her run, starting off .023 seconds back at the first split, but by the time she crossed the finish line Vonn had taken the lead by .033 seconds.

 “I laid it all on the line and that’s all I wanted to do today.
 I have to admit I was a bit nervous,” Vonn said after the race.
 “Probably the most nervous I’ve ever been in my life.
 I wanted to finish strong so badly and I had a really hard time controlling my nerves and I never have a hard time with that.